Upwey, Victoria: Early European settlers

 John Ferguson was the first known white settler in Upwey.
 He settled in Upwey (then known as Ferntree Gully) in about 1870.
 He was a coach builder with premises in Collins Street and Wellington Parade, and other residential properties in Oakleigh and Elwood.
 Together with his three sons John, Samuel and Archibald, he ran cattle on his farm.
 He had approximately 600 acres covering the present Upwey township as well as land on both sides of Morris Road and Glenfern Road.
 He originally named his homestead Glenlissa, and it was later renamed Quamby and then Glenlucia.
 The house is still standing today at 28 Birdwood Avenue.
-In 1897 three sisters, Misses Tullidge, bought the homestead portion of the Ferguson property.
-It was the Tullidge sisters who denoted the area Upwey, after the English village Upwey on the River Wey.
-They persuaded the Victorian Railways to approve a stopping place near their house, and the name Upwey was given to it.
-The name was adopted by common usage, the Upwey Church of England being built in 1904 (now in the neighbouring locality of Tecoma).